-Egg - Approximately 0.5 mm long and 0.4 mm in diameter, the ribbed, greenish egg gradually becomes pale pink or brown before hatching.
+Egg - Approximately 0.5 mm and 0.4 mm in diameter, the ribbed, greenish egg gradually becomes pale pink or brown before hatching.
 The egg mass is covered with scales from the moth's body.

 Pupa - The brownish pupa is about 18 mm long and 5.5 mm wide.